alterNERDtive/EDDiscovery-wiki/3rd-Party-DLL-Support.md

 * Open source code, nominally using the Apache License (others may be considered).
 You can host on your own GitHub/GitLab etc host, or you can send the source code and we will host on the EDDiscoveryAdditionalDLLs github project.
 Source code will be reviewed before it is acceptable.

-* Use of well known 3rd party DLLs only (from reputable vendors/NUGET packages etc)
+* Use of well known 3rd party DLLs only (from reputable vendors/NUGET packages etc

-If you wish to distribute outside of the EDD distribution system then EDD project can't control that.